Marshall Wace

-Marshall Wace LLP is a hedge fund based in London, founded by Paul Marshall and Ian Wace in 1997.
+Marshall Wace LLP is a British hedge fund headquartered in London, England, founded by Paul Marshall and Ian Wace in 1997.
 Marshall serves as chairman and chief investment officer, and Wace as a chief executive officer & chief risk officer.
-The company is recognized as one of the world's largest hedge fund managers.
+The company is recognised as one of the world's largest hedge fund managers.

-Overview
+History

 Before starting the fund, Paul Marshall was Head of European Equities at Mercury Asset Management, whilst Ian Wace was Head of Equities Trading at Deutsche Bank.
 In 1997, Marshall and Wace launched Marshall Wace; they were managing $50 million — $25 million from George Soros and $25 million sourced via family and friends.